Anorexia nervosa: Psychological

 Early theories of the cause of anorexia linked it to childhood sexual abuse or dysfunctional families; evidence is conflicting, and well-designed research is needed.
 The fear of food is known as sitiophobia or cibophobia, and is part of the differential diagnosis.
-Other psychological causes of anorexia include low self-esteem, feeling like there is lack of control, depression, anxiety, and loneliness.
+Other psychological causes of anorexia include low self-esteem, feeling as if there is lack of control, depression, anxiety, and loneliness.
 People with anorexia are, in general, highly perfectionistic and most have obsessive compulsive personality traits which may facilitate sticking to a restricted diet.
 It has been suggested that patients with anorexia are rigid in their thought patterns, and place a high level of importance upon being thin.
+In the context of anorexia nervosa, this cognitive rigidity refers to the diminished ability to adapt one's behavioral approaches in response to changing circumstances.
+This weaker cognitive flexibility is a result of neurobiological factors, such as structural differences in prefrontal cortex connectivity, that contribute to the persistence of anorexic behaviors.

-A risk factor for anorexia is trauma.
-Although the prevalence rates vary greatly, between 37% and 100%, there appears to be a link between traumatic events and eating disorder diagnosis.
+Although the prevalence rates vary greatly, between 37% and 100%, there appears to be an association between traumatic events and eating disorder diagnosis.
 Approximately 72% of individuals with anorexia report experiencing a traumatic event prior to the onset of eating disorder symptoms, with binge-purge subtype reporting the highest rates.
-There are many traumatic events that may be risk factors for development of anorexia, the first identified traumatic event predicting anorexia was childhood sexual abuse.
-However, other traumatic events, such as physical and emotional abuse have also been found to be risk factors.
-Interpersonal, as opposed to non-interpersonal trauma, has been seen as the most common type of traumatic event, which can encompass sexual, physical, and emotional abuse.
-Individuals who experience repeated trauma, like those who experience trauma perpetrated by a caregiver or loved one, have increased symptom severity of anorexia and a greater prevalence of comorbid psychiatric diagnoses.
+There are many traumatic events that have been identified as possible risk factors for the development of anorexia, the first of which was childhood sexual abuse.